The Instagram bio often is treated as an afterthought—a line or two about your company you hastily fill out when creating your account.

 - an event registration page, such as a Meetup or tradeshow

 Just be sure to adapt your bio copy to incorporate a CTA for your new link when you add one.

-Whatever you choose, keep your goals in mind and where you cover them across your business profile and content.
-You can change your bio link as often as you want, and increase its effectiveness by letting users know in individual posts and stories to “check out your bio link for more info.”
+Whatever you choose, keep your goals in mind and how you’ll achieve them in your business profile and content.
+You can change your bio link as often as you want and increase its effectiveness by letting users know in individual posts and stories to check out your bio link for more info.